Xuxa e os Duendes: Home media

-The movie was released on DVD and VHS by Warner on June 28, 2002, The DVD contains extras and is the first in Brazil with high definition that allows you to choose the screen format.
+The movie was released on DVD and VHS by Warner Home Video on June 28, 2002, The DVD contains extras and is the first in Brazil with high definition that allows you to choose the screen format.
 The VHS also has extras, which is little used in Brazil.
 The press conference held at Unibanco Arteplex, at Shopping Frei Caneca, was attended by Danilo Moura, of TeleImage (company belonging to the Casablanca group), Brent Hieat, director of the adaptation of the film and its extras to the DVD, and Diler Trindade, producer of the film.
 According to Moura the intention was to make a DVD completely different from the market, putting everything that a disk has capacity.
 The images were taken in high definition, which allowed them to reach the disc with quality seven times higher than normal DVDs.

 The user can enjoy three screen formats: full screen (Pan and scan), with Letterboxing, and Widescreen.
 The options are available not only to the movie but also to all the extras.
 The director of the DVD, Brent Hieat, said some scenes have already been recorded for multi-angle viewing.
 "By the way, the whole movie can be seen like that," Hieat said.
 Hieat began the project of the DVD during the filming Xuxa and the Goblins.
 He claimed to have used all his own technology and entertainment for the records; "is what makes the DVD revenge".
 There are also three games on the DVD.
 One can be used on the device itself.
 The others on the computer with DVD drive.
 Another novelty is the Easter Eggs (Read More), hidden bonuses for the user to look for the extra.
 This is a feature commonly used in the United States.
 Rubens Ewald Filho praised the quality of the DVD of the film, writing that "it is superior to the previous ones (films of the presenter).
 TV presenters as actors, in roles of even responsibility (none of them compromises, none however reveals itself) but criticized the fact that presenter Huck has partnered with Tadeu Mello "we were in a little mood.
 But if the digital effects are nice, the musical numbers are too fast."
 The script has no problem copying Peter Pan (the famous scene with Tinker Bell) and others (the grandmother telling the story to the grandson).
 Even Xuxa seems better treated and more at ease than in the previous films.